Planning a visit to Rome’s Colosseum in 2026?

 How do I get to the Colosseum?

 The easiest route for many visitors is the Metro B stop Colosseo.
 Buses, taxis, walking routes, and guided meeting points also depend on where you start.
+If you have a tour, follow the meeting-point instructions exactly rather than going straight to the main entrance.

 See how to get there.